mostjs/core/docs/api.rst

   ap :: Stream (a -> b) -> Stream a -> Stream b

-Apply the latest function in a stream of functions to the latest value of another stream.
+Apply the latest function in a :ref:`Stream` of functions to the latest value of another :ref:`Stream`.

 .. code-block:: javascript